kblok/kblok.github.io/_posts/2020-12-04-playwright-sharp-monthly-dec-2020.md

 permalink: /blog/playwright-sharp-monthly-dec-2020
 ---

 Wait, What happened with the November report?
 Well, well, November was a fun month.
 But here we are in the December report.
+Let's get started!

 # Important Notice.